rsoury/buyte-woocommerce/README.txt

 Stable tag: 0.1.2
 License: GPLv2 or later License http://www.gnu.org/licenses/gpl-2.0.html

-Buyte WooCommerce Plugin enables checkout using Apple Pay and Google Pay from the Product, Cart and Checkout pages.
+Buyte WooCommerce Plugin enables checkout using Apple Pay and Google Pay in a simple, codeless install.
+Accelerate your customer experience with a bite-sized checkout.

+== Setup ==
+1. Create an account at https://dashboard.buytecheckout.com/signup/
+2. Create a checkout
+3. Connect your payment gateway
+4. Use your Buyte API keys and Checkout Widget ID in the plugin configuration.

 == Description ==
-Accelerate your customer experience with a bite sized checkout

-**What is Buyte Checkout?**
+**What is Buyte?**
+Buyte is a third-party software as a service provider that simplifies the process of getting digital wallets like Apple Pay and Google Pay set up on your eCommerce store.
+You can find more information about Buyte here: https://buytecheckout.com/

+**How does it work?**
-Buyte is small widget that sits on your website that loads widely used digital wallets, hassle free.
+Buyte works by loading a small widget on the eCommerce website that loads widely used digital wallets, hassle-free.
+When digital wallets are interacted with, Buyte provides an interface to carry out the entire checkout process fast and securely.
+To facilitate the checkout, Buyte uses the store's existing shipping settings and acquires order and customer data only when a customer authorises their payment with one of Buyte's provided digital wallets.

+**Why use Buyte?**
+Buyte abstracts the compliance, security and development requirements to load these digital wallets out of the box.
 Offer your customers Apple Pay and Google Pay in a single install.
 By integrating Buyte into your e-commerce website, your visitors can securely checkout with their mobile wallet.
 Don't force credit card forms and user login forms on your new visitors.

+== Terms ==

+Buyte Terms of Service: http://bit.ly/buyte-msa

+https://js.buytecheckout.com/v1/ is used to load the widget on the browser. https://api.buytecheckout.com/v1/ is our API base URL and is used to facilitate charge requests against tokenised payments created by the Buyte widget.

 == Installation ==

 = Automatic Installation =
 *   Login to your WordPress Admin area
-*   Go to "Plugins > Add New" from the left hand menu
+*   Go to "Plugins > Add New" from the left-hand menu
 *   In the search box type "Buyte"
 *   From the search result you will see "Buyte" click on "Install Now" to install the plugin
 *   A popup window will ask you to confirm your wish to install the Plugin.

 = Note: =
 If this is the first time you've installed a WordPress Plugin, you may need to enter the FTP login credential information.
 If you've installed a Plugin before, it will still have the login information.
 This information is available through your web server host.